-As can be seen from the manuscript, last several years were important to develop new strategies and techniques to apply in bioanalytical studies.
-The principal aim was to maximize the performance with these samples in term of efficiency and operational steps and speed, complying with green chemistry principles and the possibilities to use them for different applications.
-It is important to emphasize the diversification of the samples, from conventional samples as whole blood or urine to unconventional like saliva or breast milk, but at the same time duration of the sample preparation workflow, efficiency, reproducibility, and the potential reuse of the sample preparation device to reduce the overall analytical cost.
-Moreover, the wide range of samples can be applied in different clinical analysis, useful for research's progress.
-Clinical analysis includes different studies like pharmacokinetics studies or studies that may help in a specific treatment regimen or, also, studied that diagnose some pathologies.
-Therefore, the employment of different matrices means different approaches in terms of preparation and pre-treatment, and it follows the possibilities to differ specific studies.
-For complex sample matrices, the principal issue can be the pre-treatment and extraction of the sample, in fact often the pre-treatment is the principal cause of error.
-This is the primary rationale as to why we discussed about new techniques, easy for operators, simple to execute and capable of reducing overall sample preparation time and number of steps involved.
+As can be seen from the manuscript, the last several years were important to develop new strategies and techniques to apply in bioanalytical studies.
+The principal aim was to maximize the performance with these samples in terms of efficiency and operational steps and speed, complying with green chemistry principles and the possibilities to use them for different applications.
+It is important to emphasize the diversification of the samples, from conventional samples such as whole blood or urine to unconventional such as saliva or breast milk, but at the same time duration of the sample preparation workflow, efficiency, reproducibility, and the potential reuse of the sample preparation device to reduce the overall analytical cost.
+Moreover, the wide range of samples can be applied in different clinical analyses, useful for the research's progress.
+The clinical analysis includes different studies such as pharmacokinetics studies or studies that may give help in a specific treatment regimen or studies that diagnose some pathologies.
+Therefore, the employment of different matrices means different approaches in terms of preparation and pre-pre-treatment, and it follows the possibilities to differ specific studies.
+For complex sample matrices, the principal issue can be the pre-treatment and extraction of the sample.
+In fact, pre-treatment is often the principal cause of the error.
+This is the primary rationale as to why we discussed new techniques, easy for operators, simple to execute, and capable of so they can be able to reduce overall sample preparation time and the number of steps involved in operations.